MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/web-automation.md

 ![Launch web browser](.\media\web-automation\launch-web-browser-action.png)

 > [NOTE!]
-> Some browsers may require configuration before they can be used in PAD.
+> Some browsers may require configuration before they can be used in Power Automate Desktop.
 Refer to the relevant article for more information.

 After the browser session is stored in a variable, add other web automation actions to interact with the browser's content.
 The **Web forms** action group focuses on providing input to web pages, while **web data extraction** actions draws data from web pages, to be used in the flow.